wedwer666/SwiftPiscineEcole42/README.md

 ## License

-This project was done during Integrated development environment Course at Tehnical University of Moldova, Information Technolgy.
+This project was done during Ecole 42 Course at Academy + Moldova.